I don’t know about you, but I wasn’t too concerned about including homeschool P.E. in our regular return.

 I have an 8, 6, and 4 year old and the best time for us is right after “morning time.”
 We read a lot in the morning, so it feels good to get off the couch and start moving.

-I usually shoot for a frequency of 2-3 days a week.
+I usually shoot for a frequency of 2-3 days a week, but you may just want to do once a week to start with and then build from there.

 Once you’ve decided how to fit P.E. into your homeschool routine, sit your kids down and tell them what you are adding to their day and why.